nexclouding/NexCloud/README.md

     $ dcos marathon group add https://raw.githubusercontent.com/nexclouding/NexCloud/master/JSON/nexcloud.json
     ```
     ※	This installation is only for initial user. please install it by this way, if you finished the Configuration Step.
+    if you have already installed the apps (Influx, MySQL, Redis, Kafka), please install it by component installation way.

 ---